microshare/microshare.github.io/docs/0.1/getting-started/robos-guide.md

 Once that is done, your robo will trigger __each time a new record with its RECORD TYPE is added to the data lake__.
 So set that RECORD TYPE in your robo accordingly.

-Optionally, your robo can also run on a schedule, running periodically without waiting for a new record to be created.
-Set the Delay and Interval times, activate the checbox (ticked means on), sit back and relax.
+Optionally, your robo can also run on a schedule, without waiting for a new record to be created.
+**Delay time** will run your robo once after the specified amount of time, the countdown starts when you activate the robo.
+**Interval time** triggers your robo periodically every interval, forever.
+Set the Delay and/or Interval times, activate the checbox (ticked means on), sit back and relax.

 {% include image.html url="/assets/img/Schedule_a_robo.png" description="Schedule a robo" %}